lecymeng/awesome-java-algorithms/src/README.md

 ### Insertion
 ![alt text][insertion-image]

-From [Wikipedia][insertion-wiki]: Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
-It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
+From [Wikipedia][insertion-wiki]: Insertion Sorts is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
+It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge Sorts.

 __Properties__
 * Worst case performance    O(n^2)